danhorst/danhorst.com/content/writing/photography.md

 Last week, after much indecision, I purchased a full version of [Capture One Pro][2].
 Now I have a desktop application where I can manage my entire collection of photos for the first time since Google stopped development on [Picasa][3] in 2016.
 I’ve been reviewing the photos I’ve taken—all 39,000—to see which ones I like enough to share on [Glass][4] and, in the processes, I’ve come to the conclusion that I’m not a particularly good photographer.
+I’m an unremarkable amateur that hasn’t meaningfully improved in over a decade.

 <figure class="picture">
   <figcaption class="picture__caption marginnote">